alozie/command-line-cheat-sheet/README.md

 ```
 %s/drupal_core\/drupal6\/drupal-6.22/drupal-cms
 ```
-(N.B. “\” used to escape “/” characters in search and/or replace strings)
+N.B. “\” used to escape “/” characters in search and/or replace strings.

-Display Line Numbers -
+####Display Line Numbers:
 ```
 set number
 ```